ddangman/FAR/README.md

 This isn´t a crash caused by the detection of the crack in the nier, Otherwise, this would have occurred to me.

 Okay, and how to fix it?
+- If are you using the CPY crack, isn't compatible, use the baldman v3.
 - Download again the crack to have sure you have the lastest version of the baldman crack.
 - if you think this alert sound it´s because the detected crack, isn´t this, you can try a outated version from the FAR.
 - MSI Nahimic and Razer (Insert Any Product Name Here) are known to interfere with Special K (dxgi.dll), you may need to disable that software to use the mod